img

 • The required visa fees (cash is often required).

-Mandatory Documentation: You will need a National Park or Conservation Area entry permit and a TIMS card (Trekkers' Information Management System).
-We will handle the arrangement of these for you.
+Mandatory documentation: You will only need a National Park or Conservation Area entry permit and a TIMS card (Trekkers' Information Management System).
+We will arrangement of these for you.

 High-Altitude Sickness & Safety: